 General Questions or New Problems

 A telephone call can never replace an office evaluation of a problem.
 Brief questions to clarify confusion can be answered over the phone or through our patient portal.
+In accordance with the American Medical Association CPT guidelines, we reserve the right to charge for telephone calls with our medical professionals that include evaluation and management of your medical condition.
+We will bill your insurance for such calls, but if it is not covered by your plan you may be responsible for the charges.
 New symptoms or complex questions will require a visit.

 If a check is presented on insufficient funds you will be responsible to redeem the check in our office on a cash basis for both the amount of tender and all fees assessed.
 Our policy on such transaction is available for review with our office manager.